 Most companies have a holiday party for their employees each year.
-In our recently published 2012 ERC Holiday Practices Survey, nearly three-quarters (73%) of 186 Northeast Ohio organizations surveyed are planning a holiday party this year and the majority (66%) are budgeting the same or more than last year.
+In our 2012 ERC Holiday Practices Survey, nearly three-quarters (73%) of 186 Northeast Ohio organizations surveyed are planning a holiday party for 2012 and the majority (66%) are budgeting the same or more than in 2011.

 Holiday parties are ideal for gathering all of your staff, showing appreciation, and celebrating the year's success.
 Nonetheless, putting on a great party also requires thoughtful coordination and planning.
 To help you plan your company's next holiday party, we've developed a checklist of critical tasks.

 Luncheons are generally the most common type of company holiday party (51%), and evening parties are the second most common (38%).
 The type of holiday party can affect the date you select.
 For example, evening parties are often hosted on Saturdays nights (83%) while luncheon parties are most commonly hosted on weekdays.
 Also, luncheons tend to be a budget-friendly alternative for holiday parties, while evening parties tend to be more costly.

 2. Select a date and time.